 Scholarly Commons Citation

 Mok, Emily A., "International Assistance and Cooperation for Access to Essential Medicines" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 607.
+607.